tbxiao/chauff.github.io/_posts/2016-09-27-from-learners-to-earners.md

 title: From Learners to Earners
 ---

-MOOCs aim to ``educate the world.''
+MOOCs aim to "educate the world."
 More often than not, however, MOOCs fall short of this goal — a majority of learners are already highly educated and come from specific parts of the (developed) world.
 Learners from developing countries without a higher degree are underrepresented, though desired, in MOOCs.

 One reason for those learners to drop out of a course can be found in their financial realities and the subsequent limited amount of time they can dedicate to a course besides earning a living.
 If we could **pay** learners to take a MOOC, this hurdle would largely disappear.
 With MOOCS, this leads to the following fundamental challenge: *How can learners be paid at scale?* Ultimately, we envision a recommendation engine that recommends tasks from online market places such as [Upwork](https://www.upwork.com/) or [witmart](http://www.witmart.com/) to learners, that are **relevant** to the course content of the MOOC.
 In this manner, the learners learn *and* earn money.